-In addition to the \$2.5 million paid upfront, \$2.5 million was placed into escrow subject to the continued service and/or employment of Denovium's co-founders over a one-year period.
-This amount is not included in the total consideration and is accounted for as compensation expense over the one-year service period, and was included in current restricted cash and accrued expenses on the condensed consolidated balance sheet as of December 31, 2021.
-The \$2.5 million of compensation expense was paid out in the three months ended March 31, 2022.
+In addition to the \$2.5 million paid upfront, \$2.5 million was placed into escrow subject to the continued service and/or employment of Denovium's co-founders over a one year period.
+This amount is not included in the total consideration and is accounted for as compensation expense over the one year service period, and was included in current restricted cash and accrued expenses on the condensed consolidated balance sheet as of December 31, 2021.
+The \$2.5 million deferred payment was disbursed from escrow in January 2022.

-The Company issued 1,010,296 shares of its common stock to the Denovium co-founders, of which 80% or 808,238 shares is subject to a Stock Restriction Agreement and vests monthly over a four-year term subject to a service condition.
-The fair value of these shares of \$1.5 million will be recognized as compensation cost over the four-year service period.
+The Company issued 1,010,296 shares of its common stock to the Denovium co-founders, of which 80% or 808,238 shares is subject to a Stock Restriction Agreement and vests monthly over a four year term subject to a service condition.
+The fair value of these shares of \$1.5 million will be recognized as compensation cost over the four year service period.
 The remaining 20%, or 202,058 shares, vested immediately and is included in the total consideration.